 - Go to Setup > Company Details & Settings.

-- Purchase Approval Enabled/Payment Approval: Tick to implement Purchasing Approval either by non-Budget Holders (linked to Suppliers) or Budget Holders.
+- Purchase Approval Enabled/Payment Approval: Check to implement Purchasing Approval by Budget Holders.

 - No approval required for orders/invoices up to: Enter an amount up to which Order and Invoice approval will automatically be bypassed.